cristianstaicu/SecBench.js/prototype-pollutions/README.md

 After installing the dependencies using `npm install`, one can run individual tests with `jest test_name` or the entire suite by runing `jest` in this folder.

+There are a total of 149 vulnearblities with PoC available in this.

 # Vulnerabilities

 Please find below details about the vulnerabilities/exploits in our dataset.